 General Tips for Packing Your Suitcase

-Here are some general tips for packing your suitcase, with the primary purpose of saving space.
+Here are some general tips for packing your suitcase to save space.

-Buy good quality luggage: Some suitcases, like the ones from Away, have compression elements built in.
-Good luggage is a great investment if you plan to spend some time traveling.
+Buy high-quality luggage: Some suitcases, like those from Away, have built-in compression elements.
+Good luggage is a great investment if you plan to travel for a while.

 Remember that you have to pack dirty laundry: All of these methods are great for packing items on the way to your destination.
 But remember that you'll need to pack everything for the way back.
 I recommend using a laundry bag at your destination (you can buy them on Amazon) and then rolling the dirty clothes back up if possible.
 Just be sure to keep the dirty and clean items separate.